-To select a different video input, press CONFIG, then repeatedly press SELECT until you see 2.1 Video Input-then press ADJUST up or down to choose a desired video input connector.
-To select a different audio input, use the SELECT up arrow button and you will see 2.2 Audio Input.
+To select a different video input before recording, follow these steps:

+- 1. Press CONFIG. - 2.
+Repeatedly press SELECT until you see 2.1 Video In. - 3.
+Then press ADJUST up or down to choose a desired video input connector. - 4.
+To select a different audio input, use the SELECT up arrow button and you will see 2.2 Audio In. - 5.
 Press ADJUST up or down to chose a desired audio input connector.

-Note: You cannot select HDMI audio unless you have an HDMI video source, nor can you select a SDI audio source if you have not selected an SDI video.
-If you attempt to mismatch these settings, a warning prompt alerts you to the mismatch on the front panel source.
+You cannot select HDMI audio unless you have an HDMI video source, nor can you select an SDI audio source if you have not selected an SDI video source.
+If you attempt to mismatch these settings, a warning will alert you to the mismatch on the front panel.